koyejo-lab/jasa-multimodalfGGM/README.md

 ### Additional information (optional)

+We provide a demo example that can be run on standard desktop.
+Please see the `/code/README.md` for further instruction.
 <!--
 OPTIONAL: Additional documentation provided (e.g., R package vignettes, demos or other examples) that show how to use the provided code/software in other settings.
 -->